cost saving tip

 Such complex activities and pre-requisites make the entire process a little more tricky to set up and manage unless you have dedicated IT resources working on this.

-Therefore, you can choose to take the challenging route where you have to schedule the Azure VMs manually, or you can plug in an automated cost optimization platform like CloudMonitor and streamline the run-schedule of virtual machines with a few clicks.
+Therefore, you can choose to take the challenging route where you have to schedule the Azure VMs manually, or you can plug in a cost optimization platform like CloudMonitor to surface every schedule opportunity and hand the start/stop change off to Azure Automation, Logic Apps, or your existing scheduler with a few clicks.

-Try out the CloudMonitor platform for yourself to unlock the real value addition to your Azure Cloud.
+Watch the live CloudMonitor demo to see the platform unlock the real value addition to your Azure Cloud.